-Ensuring that your fire alarm system is in working order, when it needs to work, is vital to the continued safety of your staff and protection of your business
+Ensuring that your fire alarm system is in working order, when it needs to work, is vital to the continued safety of your staff and protection of your business, not to mention a legal requirement.

 Not only that, you must conform to The Regulatory Reform (Fire Safety) Order by maintaining your fire detection and alarm systems and having a schedule in place.